HEP-DL/kevlar/README.md

 This requires the `uboonecode` UPS environment exist with UPS setup.
 In addition, the [HDF5 UPS](https://github.com/kwierman/hdf5) package will need to be built and installed in the product path.
 This needs to be done _before_ the following steps as the HDF5 Cmake Environment doesn't interact well with CETBuildTools during the configuration phase.

 >> Note: This will be relaxed in future versions.
+Currently, this is implemented as an R&D project on MicroBooNE, but the intended scope is LArSoft oriented.

 ## Installation